ParkenDD/ParkAPI2-sources/README.md

 [parkendd.de](https://parkendd.de/) service which lists the number of free spaces of parking lots across Germany and abroad.

+The repository for the database and API is [ParkAPI2](https://github.com/ParkenDD/ParkAPI2)

 ## Usage

 The [scraper.py](scraper.py) file is a command-line tool for